Lilium Eagle (Defunct)

 The company is now working on its five-seat Lilium Jet production model, but this page covers the initial development of the two-seat prototype.

-The Lilium Eagle electric Vertical Take-Off and Landing (eVTOL) prototype jet was designed to demonstrate the company's initial two seat aircraft, which was to have a cruising speed of 300 km/h (186 mph, 160 kt), range of 300 km (186 miles) and a payload of 200 kg (440 lb).
-The eVTOL has 36 ducted electric fans, 12 on each rear wing and six on each side of the canard.
-The eVTOL takes off vertically like a helicopter then transitions to fly like a jet for forward flight.
-All ducted fans tilt beyond 90 degrees for vertical flight; the front canards were expected to retract during forward flight.
-The eVTOL is considered a light sport aircraft and was intended to recharge overnight from a standard electrical outlet, producing no tailpipe emissions.
+The Lilium Eagle electric vertical takeoff and landing (eVTOL) prototype two passenger jet was designed to demonstrate the company's initial two seat aircraft which was to have a cruising speed of 300 km/h (186 mph, 160 kt), a range of 300 km (186 miles) and a payload of 200 kg (440 lb).
+The eVTOL aircraft has 36 ducted electric fans, 12 on each rear wing and six on each side of the front canard.
+The Lilium Eagle takes off vertically like a helicopter then transitions to fly like a jet for forward flight.
+All ducted fans tilt beyond 90 degrees for vertical flight and the front canards retract during forward flight.
+The eVTOL aircraft is considered a light sport aircraft and was intended to recharge overnight from a standard electrical outlet, producing no tailpipe emissions.

 Operational concept of the 2-seat Eagle prototype.
-(Lilium)
+(Credit: Lilium)

 Following the successful test flights of two-seat Eagle prototype, Lilium moved forward with a five-seat version.
 On May 16, 2019, Lilium announced the first flight of its untethered and unmanned 5-seat Lilium Jet, which took place on May 4, 2019 at the Special Airport Oberpfaffenhofen airport in Munich, Germany.
 Extensive ground testing took place before its maiden flight.
 The five-seat version is also powered by 36 all-electric jet engines which allows for a vertical take-off and landing with an efficient horizontal flight.